top of page

 Meanwhile, it is usually helpful to have them work a bit larger.
 We try to find the right balance with the size of the projects, large enough to accommodate kiddos with fine motor skills issues, yet not so large that hand strength (clay) or stamina will give way.

-If you find your child is shaky, a good trick is to rest the working hand onto the other hand.
+If you find your child is shaky, a good trick is to rest the working hand on the other hand.
 This will help to keep the hand and arm relaxed especially when painting.

-A related concern is that some friends tend to draw the way that they write, resting their hand onto the paper and drawing only using the small muscles of the hand.
+A related concern is that some friends tend to draw the way that they write, resting their hands on the paper and drawing only using the small muscles of the hand.
 As they age, their art will sometimes get very, very small.

-A strategy to use when they are painting or drawing a larger image is to remind them to use their arm and shoulder, not their hand when working.
-If you see this issue, have them imagine they are stirring a "big bowl of cookie dough" paying attention to what their bodies are doing.
+A strategy to use when they are painting or drawing a larger image is to remind them to use their arm and shoulders when working.
+Have them imagine they are stirring a "big bowl of cookie dough" paying attention to what their bodies are doing.
 This will help with the kinesthetic awareness of what muscles they should be using to work large.

-Finally, at about 2nd or 3rd grade, start encouraging them to let their hands float lightly over the paper keeping their hand and arm soft and relaxed.
+Finally, at about 2nd or 3rd grade, encourage them to let their hands float lightly over the paper keeping their hand and arm soft and relaxed.
 Tell them to hold their pencil or paintbrush softly.

-For drawing, you might want to encourage them to hold their pencils further back like artists do.
-Some will latch onto that right away, some will need more regular reminders, some never really get it (and that is okay too!).
-However, learning to draw lightly is the key to sketching, which most artists use for everything they do.
-A light sketching line allows the art to evolve as the artist works on it, because the lines are easy to erase or draw over.
+At 4th or 5th teach them to hold their pencils further back like artists do.
+Some will latch onto that right away, others will need more regular reminders, and some never really get it (that is okay too!).
+Holding your pencil correctly helps them to draw lightly.
+A light sketching line is easy to erase and allows artists to experiment with lines and ideas.

 Now let's talk about strategies to help your child learn to value quality in their work, and develop that "patient persistence" mentioned earlier.